deepclause/deepclause-sdk/CMD_LINE.md

 | `push_context` | Save memory state (for isolation) |
 | `push_context(clear)` | Save and clear memory |
 | `pop_context` | Restore previous memory state |

+**Note:** Memory changes are backtrackable.
+If a branch fails and Prolog backtracks, memory is restored to its previous state.

 #### Output